Get started with a paid subscription to Microsoft Intune

 If you have a support website that you want your users to use, specify the URL here.
 The URL must be in the format https://www.contoso.com.

-If you do not specify a URL, nothing is displayed for the support website on the Contact IT page in the company portal.
+If you don't specify a URL, nothing is displayed for the support website on the Contact IT page in the company portal.

 This name is the friendly name that is displayed for the URL to the support website.